commercialhaskell/stack/doc/build_command.md

 * **More than one target package:** The build output from GHC (as opposed to from Stack) for each target package is sent to a log file for that package, unless an error occurs that prevents that.
+If color in output is in use, there will be two files, one with extension `.log` without color codes and one with extension `.log-color` with color codes.
 At the end of the build, the location of the directory containing the log files is reported.
 To also output the contents of the log files to the standard error output stream of the console at the end of the build, use Stack's `dump-logs` option.
 For further information about that option, see the
   [YAML configuration](yaml_configuration.md#dump-logs) documentation.
-The default `dump-logs` mode is to output the contents of the log files that are warnings.
+The default `dump-logs` mode is to output the contents of any log files that include GHC warnings.

 ### `--[no]-open` flag